wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: center
 :name: w5f23

 At least two genetic inversions are associated with the _Heliconius numata_ supergene.
 The ancestral gene order, which matches that in _H. melpomene_ and _H. erato_ is shown on the left and is associated with ancestral phenotypes such as _H. n. silvana_.
 Two sequentially derived inversions are associated with dominant alleles and are shown in the middle and right.
-Adapted from ...
+Redrawn from (Joron _et al._ 2011).
 :::

 Another example is the acquisition of an inversion containing genes for wing color patterns in different species of Heliconius butterflies ({numref}`w5f23`).